Marine Corps Marathon: 20th century

+21st century

 The running of the 44th Marine Corps Marathon took place on October 27, 2019.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021, 2022, or 2023 or obtaining a full refund.
 Similarly, the 2021 in-person edition of the race was cancelled due to the pandemic, with all registrants given the option of running the race virtually, transferring their entry to 2022, or obtaining a full refund.

+In 2023, over 23,000 runners registered for the 48th MCM.

 Course

 The course, which varies slightly from year to year, is certified by USA Track and Field.
-The current route starts in Arlington, Virginia, on Route 110 and winds its way through Rosslyn along Lee Highway before turning on Spout Run and the George Washington Memorial Parkway.
-Runners experience a climb on Lee Highway in the first few miles of the course, but are rewarded with a descent along Spout Run and the Parkway.
+The current route starts in Arlington, Virginia, on Route 110 and winds its way through Rosslyn along Langston Boulevard before turning on Spout Run and the George Washington Memorial Parkway.
+Runners experience a climb on Langston Boulevard in the first few miles of the course, but are rewarded with a descent along Spout Run and the GW Parkway.

 After crossing Key Bridge into Georgetown, runners used to turn toward the Palisades Community when the course followed Canal Road, up to the reservoir and down MacArthur Boulevard.
 However, the new course guides runners down popular M Street in Georgetown.

 Runners turn on Wisconsin Avenue and then K Street before looping under K street onto Rock Creek Parkway.
 The course proceeds approximately 2.5 miles north on Rock Creek Parkway before turning back, then passing the Kennedy Center.
-Runners then pass the back of the Lincoln Memorial before continuing on Ohio Drive into Hains Point at the halfway point.
+Runners then pass the back of the Lincoln Memorial before continuing on Ohio Drive into East Potomac Park'sHains Point at the halfway mark.

 Outside West Potomac Park, runners get a glimpse of the Jefferson Memorial and Tidal Basin.
 On Independence Avenue, competitors run by the newly unveiled Martin Luther King, Jr. National Memorial and FDR Memorial.
 The runners loop back along Independence Avenue on the side closest to the National Mall and the Korean War Veterans Memorial and National World War II Memorial before making a left turn onto 15th Street at the Washington Monument.